 The Company has "earned-in" regarding the 2011 Agreement with Patriot Gold pertaining to the Moss Mine.
-The 2011 Agreement has certain conditions contained therein and there is no assurance that the Company will be successful in consummating the 2011 Agreement.
+The 2011 Agreement has certain conditions contained therein, including an obligation to formalize a Joint Venture Agreement, and there is no assurance that the Company will be successful in consummating the Joint Venture Agreement.